 Insider Tip: The area is dotted with old, abandoned fortresses perched on hills and mountains surrounding the bay.
 For example, Fort Vrmac is easily reachable via a hiking trail starting from the Old Town.

-Insider Tip: The whole region of Epirus is beautiful and while Preveza is connected to Lefkada through a causeway, forget the beaches and go rafting on the Acheron river.
-The refreshing fresh water is the ultimate cure for a hot summer day.
+Insider Tip: The whole region of Epirus is beautiful and though Preveza is connected to Lefkada through a causeway, forget the beaches and go rafting on the Acheron river.
+The refreshing water is the ultimate treat for a hot summer day.

-Located on the river Drava, Osijek boasts elegant fin-de-siècle architecture, a renovated fortified centre (the Tvrda) dating from the 18th century perfect for a day of exploration, the magnificent Church of St Peter and St Paul and an extensive network of riverside walkways.
-Explore hidden cafés and bars to sample Croatian brandy, or rakija.
-The plum flavour (šljivovica) is a favourite.
+Located along the River Drava, Osijek boasts elegant fin-de-siècle architecture, a renovated fortified centre (the Tvrda) dating back to the 18th century, which is perfect for a day of exploration, the magnificent Church of St Peter and St Paul and an extensive network of riverside walkways.
+Explore hidden cafés and bars to sample Croatian brandy or rakija.
+The plum flavour (šljivovica) is a firm-favourite.

-Insider Tip: The city is home to the oldest beer brewery in Croatia, Osječko, founded in 1687.
-Make sure to try one of the versions of beer available in virtually all bars.
+Insider Tip: The city is home to the oldest beer brewery in Croatia, Osječko, founded in 1697.
+Make sure to try one of the many flavours of beer available in most bars.

-We can all agree that even the humblest town in Italy can have something magical about it.
-Though not a small town, Ferrara is a city famous for its ancient walls.
-Home to 14th and 15th-century palaces and stunning cathedrals, the city is ideal for romantic strolls around the centre.
+Even the most unassuming towns in Italy have a magical quality and Ferrara is no exception.
+Far from being a small town though, Ferrara instead enjoys city status.
+It boasts famous ancient walls and is also home to 14th and 15th century palaces and cathedrals, making it the perfect place for romantic strolls in the evening.
 Make sure to have the traditional aperitivo to sample a variety of local delicacies.

-Insider Tip: The signature pasta dish of the region is the cappellacci di zucca (or pumpkin-stuffed pasta) served with sage and butter.
-Osteria Savanarola serves a mean one.
+Insider Tip: The signature pasta dish of the region is the cappellacci di zucca (pumpkin-stuffed pasta) served with sage and butter.
+Hostaria Savonarola serves a mean one.

-While we are huge fans of Lisbon and Porto, Portugal has a plethora of other jewels waiting to be discovered.
-Sintra, tucked between the mountains and the sea, boasts a rich historical heritage, verdant nature and magnificent gastronomy.
-The city was a muse to 18 and 19th-century writers and its aura is resolutely romantic.
+While we are huge fans of Lisbon and Porto, Portugal has an abundance of other jewels waiting to be discovered.
+Sintra, tucked between the mountains and the sea, boasts a rich history, verdant nature and magnificent cuisine.
+The town served as inspiration for many 18th and 19th century writers as its atmosphere is blissfully romantic.
 The Palace of Queluz, Monserrate Palace, Pena Palace and the Castle of the Moors are particular highlights.

-Insider Tip: Stay true to the town’s spirit and stay at the bright and colourful Casa Miradouro, a beautiful guesthouse with breathtaking views towards the ocean and over Sintra.
+Insider Tip: Stay true to the town’s spirit and sojourn at the bright and colourful Casa Miradouro, a beautiful guesthouse with breathtaking views of the ocean and over Sintra as a whole.

-Paris gets all the buzz and while visitors to France also head south to soak up some Mediterranean sun, the destination is hardly Marseille.
-Get off the beaten track and discover France’s second largest city, infused with rich history and culture and a vibrant food scene.
-Capital of Culture in 2013, Marseille has a strong French identity yet with a definite Mediterranean vibe.
-This port city boasts beautiful avenues, museums and little shops and restaurants to visit, while a climb up the impressive Notre Dame de La Garde is a must to enjoy a mesmerising sunset.
+Although Paris gets all the buzz and many visitors to France head south to soak up some Mediterranean sun, the city of Marseille is not to be overlooked.
+Sidestep the beaten track and discover France’s second largest city, rich in history and culture and boasting a vibrant food scene.
+Chosen as Europe’s Capital of Culture in 2013, Marseille has a strong French identity yet with a definite Mediterranean vibe.
+This port city is home to beautiful avenues, museums, cute shops and charming restaurants, and a climb up the impressive Notre Dame de La Garde is a must to enjoy a mesmerising sunset.

-Insider Tip: Take a day out of the bustle of town and hike the Calanques, a beautiful mountainous biotope that borders the sea.
+Insider Tip: Spend a day away from the bustle of town and visit the Calanques, a beautiful mountainous biotope that borders the sea.

-The capital of Norway during the Viking Age, Trondheim is situated on the river Nidelva.
-With a rich cultural heritage, it is particularly dynamic and vibrant, which makes it one of the most exciting cities in northern Europe.
-Sights worth visiting include the wooden mansion Stiftsgarden, a 17th-century royal palace, as well as the Nidaros Cathedral, the biggest medieval cathedral in northern Europe, which largely dominates the city.
+The capital of Norway during the Viking Age, Trondheim is situated along the river Nidelva.
+Its rich cultural heritage and vibrant atmosphere make it one of the most exciting cities in northern Europe.
+Sights worth visiting include the wooden mansion Stiftsgarden, an 18th-century royal palace, as well as the Nidaros Cathedral, the largest medieval building in Scandinavia, which takes centre stage in the city.

-Insider Tip: Coffee lovers unite; Trondheim has a well-developed coffee scene.
-Dromedar Kaffebar in Bakklandet in the old town is a favourite.
+Insider Tip: Coffee lovers unite!
+Trondheim has a well-developed coffee scene.
+Dromedar Kaffebar in Bakklandet is a crowd pleaser.

-Insider Tip: The Art Nouveau and Art Déco Museum housed in the Casa Lis a must-see.
+Insider Tip: The Art Nouveau and Art Déco Museum housed in the Casa Lis is a must-see.

-Nestled in central Switzerland, on the northern tip of the lake from which it derives its name, Lake Lucerne, Lucerne is a friendly town which can easily be explored by foot.
-Home to the oldest covered bridge in Europe, Lucerne (or Luzern, in German) has a charming Old Town, where you can wander around.
+Nestled in central Switzerland on the northern tip of Lake Lucerne is the friendly town of Lucerne which can easily be explored by foot.
+Home to the oldest covered bridge in Europe, Lucerne (or Luzern, in German) has a charming old town which is perfect for wandering around.
 To enjoy splendid views over the city, climb the clock tower of the Musegg Wall.
-The Lucerne Art Museum and beautiful architecture are definitely worth a visit as well.
+The Museum of Art Lucerne with its beautiful architecture is definitely worth a visit as well.

 Insider Tip: For drinks or a good meal, pop by Mill’Feuille, which offers great views over the river.

-Forget Brussels, Antwerp or Bruges and any misconception that Belgium is boring and discover Ghent, a cosy little town in Flanders.
-A modern city with a strong historic heritage and a picture-perfect architecture, Ghent is home to the Gravensteen castle, a beautiful 14th-century belfry, and St. Peter’s Abbey.
-Filled with students during the week, the city takes on a more casual vibe over the weekend, when most students return to their hometown.
+Forget Brussels, Antwerp and Bruges, discard any misconception that Belgium is boring and discover Ghent, a cosy little town in Flanders.
+A modern city with a fascinating past and picture-perfect architecture, Ghent is home to Gravensteen Castle as well as a beautiful 14th-century belfry and St Peter’s Abbey.
+Filled with students during the week, the city takes on a more casual vibe over the weekend when most students return to their hometown.
 This is when you should use the city as your playground.